-The University of South Carolina expects its students to commit to their educations by attending class and participating in course activities.
+USC expects its students to commit to their education by attending class and participating in course activities.
 In assessing student attendance and participation, the University aims to ensure the highest academic standards while recognizing that events occur beyond the personal control of students or faculty.
 Different courses and academic programs demand different approaches to assessing student attendance and participation.